Why Study Music and Speech Together?

 While all of this information is intriguing, what does it mean?
 While many potential conclusions could be drawn from the results of this work, the overarching result is that linguists now have stronger evidence than ever of a “universal” relationship between music and speech, no matter the culture or speaker.
 Put differently, human language seems to have evolved such that cultures that had no contact with each other still developed tendencies in both language and music that are the same.

 The researchers suggest multiple possible reasons for this development.
-For instance, they theorize that perhaps music is more stable and slower is because music encourages synchronization (with instruments, with other singers, etc.) and thus benefits from predictability and ordered pacing.
-Conversely, spoken language, which may convey on a day-to-day basis any of an impossibly large variety of information, requires greater variability to encapsulate emotion and context.
+For instance, they theorize that perhaps music is more stable and slower because music encourages synchronization (with instruments, with other singers, etc.) and thus benefits from predictability and ordered pacing.
+Conversely, spoken language, which on a day-to-day basis may convey an impossibly large variety of information, requires greater variability to encapsulate emotion and context.

 Regardless of whether a single cause can be identified for the uniform development of both language and music across history and culture, one truth remains: linguists are now closer than ever to understanding how human language developed.